Student involvement in the Luise Winnacker Children's House e. V.

 Photo: Kerstin Spitzl

-As a rule, the children are picked up first and meet for breakfast together before the activities start.
+The children are generally picked up first and then meet for breakfast together before the activities start.
 There is usually a joint activity for everyone, which can be a walk in the woods or a joint game, before the children split up again.
-The childcare ratio at the Luise Winnacker Haus is exceptionally high compared to the school.
-"We have two employees from the children's centre, a teacher from the school and so-called integration assistants and look after a group of seven children.
-This means we can split up and offer different programmes," explains Benedik and continues: "The Winnacker House is an extracurricular place of learning where there is no pressure to learn or to achieve grades.
+The childcare ratio at the Kinderhaus Luise Winnacker is exceptionally high compared to the school. ”We have two employees from the children's centre, a teacher from the school and integration assistants and look after a group of seven children.
+This means we can split up and offer different programmes,” Benedik explains and continues: ”The Kinderhaus Luise Winnacker is an extracurricular place of learning where there is no pressure to learn or to achieve grades.
 The focus is on experiencing, participating and trying things out.
 It is holistic, interdisciplinary and meaningful learning.
-It is more closely interlinked with practice, you don't just learn theoretical things."
-When the children build something in the workshop, they automatically apply maths and learn a lot about biology through plants and insects in the school's own garden.
-"At school, failure is often a bad thing," says the budding teacher, "but we see mistakes as an opportunity!
+It is more closely interlinked with practice; you don't just learn theoretical things.”
+When the children build something in the workshop, they automatically apply maths and learn a lot about biology through plants and insects in the school's own garden. ”At school, failure is often a bad thing,” the trainee teacher says, ”but we see mistakes as an opportunity!
 You can and should make mistakes, because that's how you learn.
 Trying things out is particularly important, we don't have this narrowness in terms of subjects and the school's learning workload.
-If mistakes happen, it's no big deal."
+If mistakes happen, it's no big deal.”

-Reflect on your own behaviour - consider the children's needs
+Reflect on your own behaviour and consider the children's needs

 Students who work in the association learn to reflect on their own behaviour.
-To this end, they write a report every quarter, which the management uses for reflection meetings.
-If there are any problems, students can contact the management at any time.
-"Due to our childcare ratio, it is of course easier to respond to the children than is possible at school," says the trainee teacher, adding, "We focus on the children's needs and ask questions: What are you interested in?
+To this end, they write a report every quarter, which is used by the management for reviews.
+If there are any problems, students can contact the management at any time. ”Due to our childcare ratio, it is of course easier to respond to the children than teacher can at school,” the trainee teacher says, adding, ”We focus on the children's needs and ask them questions: What are you interested in?
 What do you want to learn?
 Where are you curious?
-We then design individualised support."
+We then design individualised support.”
 Strong relationships are very important at the children's centre.
 It's all about trust and appreciation.
-Many of the children come directly from schools that are in trouble and/or from difficult family situations.
-"We show them that they are heard and are there for them."
+Many of the children come directly from schools that are in trouble and/or from difficult family situations. ”We show them that they are heard and are there for them.”

 Relationship work and practical relevance

-Winnackerhaus is in favour of reforming the education system and is calling for curricula to be revised and adapted to new social requirements, i.e. away from subject-based thinking.
+Kinderhaus Luise Winnacker is in favour of reforming the education system and is calling for curricula to be revised and adapted to new social requirements, i.e., away from subject-based thinking.
 It wants to embed schools more strongly in social tasks and expand learning centres.
-For Nicolas Benedik, after working at the Luise Winnacker Children's House, it is clear that relationship work and practical relevance are the be-all and end-all for good learning.
-"If I can reach the children and they respect me, if they know that I am there for them and take them seriously, then education can achieve a great deal.
-I can also transfer that to school.
+For Nicolas Benedik, after working at Kinderhaus Luise Winnacker, it is clear that there is nothing more important for good learning than relationship work and practical relevance . ”If I can reach the children and they respect me, if they know that I am there for them and take them seriously, then education can achieve a great deal.
+I can also transfer that experience to school.
 Then education succeeds.
 What's more, learning needs practical relevance, which I can clearly experience here and which I sometimes miss in my theoretical university life.
-Thanks to the practical relevance, I can learn in an interdisciplinary way here."
+Thanks to the practical relevance, I can learn in an interdisciplinary way here.”

 Uwe Blass